 Thus, just insert the respective amounts of the balance sheet in the light blue columns.
 The template will automatically do the vertical analysis for you.

 This template is useful for conducting the financial analysis of businesses.
 Accounting professionals, individual investors, and auditors to evaluate the change in Balance sheet figures over some time.

-Balance Sheet Vertical analysis means the vertical evaluation of Balance sheet and other financial statements in terms of relative percentage change in line items.
+Balance Sheet Vertical analysis means the vertical evaluation of Balance sheet and other financial statements in terms of the relative percentage change in line items.

 This helps us to understand the contribution of the balance sheets each line item against the resulting figure.
 Another name for vertical analysis is a common-size analysis.
 It is one of the popular methods of financial statement analysis.

 Generally, the totals of Asset, Liabilities, and Stockholder’s Equity are considered as base figures.
 All the individual figures of an asset are shown as a percentage of the total asset amount.

-Similarly, individual figures of liabilities and Shareholders equity are shown as a percentage of the mutual total of Liabilities and Shareholder’s Equity.
+Similarly, individual figures of liabilities and Shareholder’s equity is shown as a percentage of the mutual total of Liabilities and Shareholder’s Equity.

 Where the base amount is the Total of Asset or Mutual Total of Liabilities and Shareholder’s Equity.
 To increase the usefulness of vertical analysis, you can use multiple years of data for comparative analysis.